Other pages in section

 The Company has guidelines to ensure that members of the Board and executive personnel notify the Board if they have any material direct or indirect interest in any transaction entered into by the Company.
 Should the Board need to address matters of a material character in which the Chairman is or has been personally involved, the matter will be chaired by the Deputy Chairman of the Board to ensure a more independent consideration.

-In addition to the Nomination Committee elected by the General Meeting, the Board has an Audit Committee and a Remuneration Committee as sub-committees of the Board.
+In addition to the Nomination Committee elected by the General Meeting, the Board has an Audit Committee, Remuneration Committee and a Sustainability Committee as sub-committees of the Board.
 The members are independent of the executive management.

-Currently the Audit Committee and the Remuneration Committee both consist of the complete Board.
+Currently the Audit Committee, the Remuneration Committee and the Sustainability Committee all consist of the complete Board.
 The reason for this is the rather low number of directors in the Company, which has led the Board to conclude that it is currently more efficient for the Board function that all directors also are members of committees.
 This practice will be further assessed in the future.

 10: Risk management and internal control